Jeomon/Web-Search-Agent/docs/README.md

 ### Example Queries

-#### Example: Find the distance between two places using Google Maps
+#### Example: Find the distance between two places from Google Maps using screenshot

 ```plaintext
 Enter your query: Can you tell me the distance from Kochi to Singapore?